xiix0/scam/README.md

-A classic is something that everyone wants to have read and nobody wants to read.
+Hain't we got all the fools in town on our side?
+And hain't that a big enough majority in any town?
-		-- Mark Twain, "The Disappearance of Literature"
+		-- Mark Twain, "Huckleberry Finn"